 Your Basic Double-Basin Stainless Steel Sink

-- 4 holes for various faucets and extras.
+- Four holes for various faucets and extras.

 - Decent price.

-Why so cheap?
-Because it's made of decidedly thinner 22 gauge steel.Continue to 6 of 10 below.
+Why is it so cheap?
+Because it's made of decidedly thinner 22-gauge steel.Continue to 6 of 10 below.

 06 of 10

-Smart Angles With This Kohler 8 Degree Stainless Steel Sink
+Smart Angles With This Kohler Eight-Degree Stainless Steel Sink

-This stainless steel sink has, as Kohler says on their site, "Eight-degree angles on the front and back surfaces give you more space at the bottom of the bowl while reducing splashing."
+This stainless steel sink has, as Kohler says on its site, "Eight-degree angles on the front and back surfaces give you more space at the bottom of the bowl while reducing splashing."